CBL2024/fsec-plotter/README.md

 /// Protein and detergent (or any condition) names. /// The GUI provides entry fields for entering protein names.
 You do not have to enter anything here.
 If you don't, the graphs will be plotted based on vial number.
-It's important to enter the protein names or detergents in the correct order, as run on the Shimadzu machine. e.g., if you were to only run samples in A1-A12 and G1-G12, only fill in the names in the first entry field and 7th entry field.
+If you want the graph labels for sample/condition, it's important to enter the protein names or detergents in the correct order, as run on the Shimadzu machine. e.g., if you were to only run samples in A1-A12 and G1-G12, only fill in the names in the first entry field and 7th entry field.

 /// Flow rate. ///